immunefi-team/Bounty_Boosts/Alchemix/31223 - [SC - Critical] Disproportionate Rewards Manipulation in Bribesol.md

 # Disproportionate Rewards Manipulation in Bribe.sol

-Submitted on Tue May 14 2024 22:32:25 GMT-0400 (Atlantic Standard Time) by @Limbooo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 15th 2024 at 04:32:25 UTC by @Limbooo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31223